fluthjs/fluth-doc/docs/en/api/operator/skip.md

 ## Parameters

-- `skipTime` (`number`): Number of data emissions to skip
+- skipTime: Number of data emissions to skip

 ## Details

-- If `skipTime` is 0, all data will be emitted, none will be skipped
+- If skipTime is 0, all data will be emitted, none will be skipped
-- If `skipTime` is greater than the actual number of emissions, all data will be skipped and none will be emitted downstream
+- If skipTime is greater than the actual number of emissions, all data will be skipped and none will be emitted downstream
 - After the skip count is reached, all subsequent data will be emitted normally

 ## Example